saltukalakus/auth0-unblock-users/README.md

-# Auth0 - Logs to Logstash
+# Auth0 - Unblock Users

 [![Auth0 Extensions](http://cdn.auth0.com/extensions/assets/badge.svg)](https://sandbox.it.auth0.com/api/run/auth0-extensions/extensions-badge?webtask_no_cache=1)

-This extension will search the logs for blocked users and unblocks them after the configurable delay passes.
+This extension will search the logs for the blocked users in your Auth0 tenant and unblock them after the configurable delay passes.

 # Disclaimer

-As the blocked users will be unblocked after your configured period, this will be an attack surface for hackers.
+As the blocked users will be unblocked after the configured period with <b>UNBLOCK_DELAY</b> option , this will be an attack surface for hackers.
 By using this extension, you accept the risks it may cause.

 # Best Practices